Here’s how the process works when you, your agent, or architect lodge your building consent application:

 - in person, by collecting them at the Council offices.

-If we decline your application
+If we refuse your application

 - information that we’ve asked for hasn’t been supplied in a reasonable timeframe, or